Alexandria, Virginia: Economy

 Companies headquartered in Alexandria include Crooked Beat Records, Five Guys, the Institute for Defense Analyses (IDA), The Motley Fool, Oblon law firm, Pentagon Federal Credit Union (PenFed), Port City Brewing Company, Purple Strategies, ThinkFun, and VSE.
-Several federal agencies are based in Alexandria, including the National Credit Union Administration, United States Patent and Trademark Office, National Science Foundation, Office of the Inspector General, U.S. Department of Defense, and the Food and Nutrition Service.
+Several federal agencies are based in Alexandria, including the National Credit Union Administration, United States Patent and Trademark Office, National Science Foundation, Department of Defense Office of Inspector General, and the Food and Nutrition Service.
 The Department of Defense Education Activity (DoDEA), the federal school system for military dependents, is headquartered in Alexandria.

 Alexandria is home to many charities and non-profit organizations including the national headquarters of Catholic Charities, Citizens for the Republic, Global Impact, Good360, International Centre for Missing & Exploited Children, Islamic Relief USA, United Way, and Volunteers of America.
 Trade associations located in the city include the American Counseling Association, the Human Resource Certification Institute, the Society for Human Resource Management, the National Society of Professional Engineers, the National Beer Wholesalers Association, the American Society of Clinical Oncology, National Industries for the Blind, American Physical Therapy Association, the National Association of Convenience Stores, and the American International Automobile Dealers Association.
 Alexandria also has a Chamber of Commerce and other business associations including the West End Business Association, the Del Ray Business Association and the Old Town Business Association.

 King Street is the primary commercial corridor through Old Town.

 Major employment sectors in Alexandria include management consulting, business and finance, office and administrative support, computer and mathematical, sales, and legal.
 Jobs in Alexandria are highly concentrated around the city's Metrorail stations, primarily in Old Town North and the Braddock Road area, Old Town, and Carlyle near the Eisenhower Avenue station, as well as along the I-395 corridor on the west side of the city.

-Tourism is a major sector in Alexandria, generating in revenue in 2024.
+Tourism is a major sector in Alexandria, with revenue from visitors surpassing in 2024 for the first time in the city's history.
+In 2025, Visit Alexandria announced that it was developing the city's first-ever tourism master plan, which included efforts to attract visitors to neighborhoods outside of the traditional core of Old Town.
+Visit Alexandria stated that tourism supported over 5700 jobs in the city at the time.

 13% of people that work in Alexandria live in the city, while 87% commute in, with 37% of those commuters being from Fairfax County.
 An additional 61,000 people commute out of Alexandria to work.
 35% commute to Washington, D.C., and 29% commute to Fairfax County.
 As of March 2024, 2.0% of Alexandria residents are unemployed.